saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 An Integration test is a test in which you examine a complete flow of calls, simulating what an API consumer would experience.

-Integration testing is critical to creating a strong API testing strategy.
-Microservices are built to work together, and an integration test allows you to create end-to-end tests that resemble common user flows.
+Integration testing is critical for creating a strong API testing strategy.
+An integration test allows you to create end-to-end tests that resemble common user flows.
 While only testing individual endpoints is a good start, this method will miss a large number of problems that occur when all services need to work together.

 Here is a quick guide on how to create one using a token based authentication API.